 I have started to embrace Pinterest as a way to keep organized information about our favorite Black feminists.
 For instance, I have boards dedicated to Audre Lorde, Angela Davis, and Ida B. Wells.
 I also have a board about Black Women in Academia.

 I suppose then one reason for the positive portrayals of Black women relates to who contributes to what is on the platform.
-The demographics skew female, meaning most of the users on the platform tend to represent themselves and other women in a positive light.
+The demographics skew toward women, meaning most of the users on the platform tend to represent themselves and other women in a positive light.

 Do you have a board dedicated to Black women?
 Let me know in the comments.